WASHINGTON

 In 2001 Jill and I graduated from Linfield College, the world was our oyster, and we told ourselves we could go anywhere.
 The first job offer came from Kelso, and therefore we made the decision to start our lives together in the twin cities of Kelso/Longview.
 Our family has many wonderful memories from our time there including the birth of our two daughters.

-We enjoy Marsh’s Musuem and seeing Jake the Alligator man, getting ice cream from Scoopers, and dinner at the Pickled Fish.
+We enjoy Marsh’s Musuem and seeing Jake the Alligator man, the Funland Family Fun Center, and taking pictures with the self proclaimed World’s Largest Frying Pan.
 A highlight for our family was riding horses on the seemingly never ending sandy beach.
-On a clear day, the views from the Pickled fish are gorgeous.

 The small Columbia River gorge town of Stevenson is located roughly 45 minutes east of Vancouver.
 It is the home of the Skamania Lodge, which is set on nearly 200 acres of wooded acres full of hiking trails, a golf course, and three restaurants.